 The Whites.
 What would the sharks be without the Jets?
 The Capulets without the Montagues?
 Well they’d be alive, but also they’d be boring.
 And so would a discussion about red without discussing their counterparts.
 The royals in our family of Whites are Chardonnay, Riesling, Sauvignon Blanc, and Pinot Grigio

 Chardonnay – She’s popular and she knows it.
 Picture her as the cheerleader of the grape community, a team player but well aware she’s the prettiest.
-Chardonnay, the principle white from burgundy, rose to its popularity in the 90’s and has been a staple ever since
+Chardonnay, the principal white from burgundy, rose to its popularity in the 90’s and has been a staple ever since

 - Main Characteristics: often referred to as buttery, oaky, and full bodied.